Effective Prostitution Charges Defense

 Being charged with a prostitution offense can cause a great deal of anxiety in someone’s life.
 Not only do you face the serious consequences of a criminal conviction such as jail time and fines, but the allegations can also affect your job, your family and your future.

 The best way to limit the negative impact of the situation is by working with an experienced criminal defense lawyer who can analyze the facts surrounding your case for any possible defenses, and, even if there are no defenses, can often resolve the case with a lesser or different charge and avoid custody if it cannot be dismissed.
 There are things that can be done to mitigate the offense and help resolve it without the conviction for being involved in a “prostitution” offense.

 At Christoph Law Offices, we know how important it is that this matter is handled quickly, confidentially and effectively, and you can count on us for protection and guidance.
-We have 45-plus years of combined experience helping people like you move forward with their lives.
+We have experience helping people like you move forward with their lives.